-Here is a summary of who is covererd under each policy type.
+Here is a summary of who is covered under each policy type.

 |Cover Type||Who's covered|

-^Dependants aged 21 to 25 who aren’t full time students or apprentices and do not have a partner can be covered under Extended Family cover, which attracts an additional cost.
+^Dependents aged 21 up to and including 31 who aren’t full time students or apprentices and do not have a partner can be covered under Extended Family cover, which attracts an additional cost.